l1tty-luke/cse15l-lab-reports/lab_report1.md

 From here, you can `cd` or "Change Directory", this can switch the current working directory to the given path.
 You can view the different commands and see examples from the worksheet from Week 1 lectures.

+In order to sign out, type in the command `exit`.

 Thats the end of the tutorial!